OpenBB-finance/OpenBB/website/content/terminal/forecasting/nbeats/_index.md

                         Whether to automatically save the untrained model and checkpoints. (default: True) --model-save-name MODEL_SAVE_NAME
-                        Name of the model to save. (default: nbeats_model) --n-epochs N_EPOCHS   Number of epochs over which to train the model. (default: 100) --batch-size BATCH_SIZE
+                        Name of the model to save. (default: nbeats_model) --n-epochs N_EPOCHS   Number of epochs over which to train the model. (default: 300) --batch-size BATCH_SIZE
-                        Number of time series (input and output) used in each training pass (default: 800) --learning-rate LEARNING_RATE
+                        Number of time series (input and output) used in each training pass (default: 800) --end S_END_DATE      The end date (format YYYY-MM-DD) to select for testing (default: None) --start S_START_DATE  The start date (format YYYY-MM-DD) to select for testing (default: None) --learning-rate LEARNING_RATE
-                        Learning rate during training. (default: 0.001) --residuals           Show the residuals for the model. (default: False) -f, --forecast_only   Do not plot the hisotorical data without forecasts. (default: False) -h, --help            show this help message (default: False) --export EXPORT       Export figure into png, jpg, pdf, svg (default: )
+                        Learning rate during training. (default: 0.001) --residuals           Show the residuals for the model. (default: False) --forecast-only       Do not plot the hisotorical data without forecasts. (default: False) -h, --help            show this help message (default: False) --export EXPORT       Export figure into png, jpg, pdf, svg (default: )